 Posted Mar 12, 2013

+Various types of traumatic events that can lead to Post Traumatic Stress Disorder (PTSD).
 Sexual abuse is a particularly sinister type of trauma because of the shame it instills in the victim.
 With childhood sexual abuse, victims are often too young to know how to express what is happening and seek out help.
-When not properly treated, this can result in a lifetime of PTSD, depression and anxiety.
+When not properly treated, this can result in a lifetime of PTSD, depression, and anxiety.

-The trauma that results from sexual abuse is a syndrome that affects not just the victim and their family, but all of our society.
-Because sexual abuse, molestation and rape are such shame-filled concepts, our culture tends to suppress information about them.
+The trauma that results from sexual abuse is a syndrome that affects not just the victim and their family, but all of society.
+Because sexual abuse, molestation, and rape are such shame-filled events, our culture tends to suppress information about them.

-According to childtrauma.org, in the U.S. one out of three females and one out of five males have been victims of sexual abuse before the age of 18 years.
+According to childtrauma.org, one out of three females in the U.S., and one out of five males, have been victims of sexual abuse before age 18.
 And according to the American Academy of Experts in Traumatic Stress (AAETS), 30% of all male children are molested in some way, compared to 40% of females.

 Sexual abuse is a truly democratic issue.
 It affects children and adults across ethnic, socioeconomic, educational, religious, and regional lines.

 What constitutes “sexual abuse”?

 The Incest Survivors Resource Network states that "the erotic use of a child, whether physically or emotionally, is sexual exploitation in the fullest meaning of the term, even if no bodily contact is ever made."
 It’s important to notice this clause about “no sexual contact.”
 Often, victims of sexual abuse will try to downplay their experience by saying that it “wasn’t that bad.”
 It’s vital to recognize that abuse comes in many shapes, colors, and sizes—and that all abuse is bad.